8 Web Writing Tips From Bloggers

-Writing online can be tricky for bloggers and web writers who want to increase their readership.
-These writing tips are from experienced bloggers and online writers; they range from effective search optimization to linking strategies.
+Writing online can be tricky for writers who want to increase their readership.
+These web writing tips are from experienced bloggers; they range from effective search optimization to linking strategies.

 If you’re a new blogger, you might find The Huffington Post’s 8 Tips for Great Blogging helpful.

 Learn about search engine optimization.
 “Successfully merging search engine optimization (SEO) targeted keywords into a body of text or copy is challenging.
 Anyone can flood a couple of sentences with juicy keywords.
 However, more often than not, the sentences are unable to support those keywords.
 It’s important to remember that SEO research is based on which words are most popularly used to search for something.
 This does not always end up being a pretty, smooth or even correct sounding phrase.
 However, it is usually a word that can be worked with if one rule is applied: DON’T OVERDO IT!
 Since keywords are specific, you can usually get the maximum amount of SEO benefits by simply including one or two keywords per paragraph.” – Copywriter Thomas Redmond of Webbed Marketing

 Write a mix of short and long blog posts.
 “My tip for web writing is write different types of posts.
 I try to mix up my content with brief commentary and links to other news, interesting quotes about marketing, writing, etc., and occasional longer entries that delve into relevant topics in more detail.” – Online writer Liz Kelly of the Brilliant Blog